 9. A random sample of 16 Zoologists discovers that their average weight is 100 kg with a standard deviation of 22 kg.
-Use the sample data to test the proposition that Zoologists weigh less on average that Physicists, whose average weight is known to be 103 kg.
-(Use $\alpha$ = 0.05)
+Use the sample data to test the proposition that Zoologists weigh less on average than Physicists, whose average weight is known to be 103 kg.
+(Use $\alpha = 0.05$)